yellingatcode/yet-another-commit-checker/README.md

 Features:

 * Fully configurable!
-* Require commit author name and email to match Stash user
+* Require commit committer name and email to match Stash user
 * Require commit messages to match regex
 * Require commit message to contain valid JIRA issue ids
 * Issue JQL matcher to validate JIRA issue against.
 Require issues to be assigned, not closed, in a certain project, etc.